vmware-tanzu-labs/educates-training-platform/project-docs/getting-started/local-environment.md

 educates admin config edit
 ```

 and entering the YAML data values.
+This configuration will be automatically used when running `educates create-cluster` when no `--config` option is explicitly provided.

-You can view what actual YAML data values will be used for the configuration when doing a deployment of Educates by running:
+You can view what actual YAML data values will be used for this configuration when doing a deployment of Educates by running:

 ```
 educates admin config view
 ```

-The `--config` option can also be supplied to this command if desired.

 Local image registry
 --------------------

 When you run the `educates create-cluster` command to create the local Kubernetes cluster, it will also deploy an image registry to your local docker environment.
 This is used for storing workshop content files and custom workshop base images.
 The Educates command line tool can be used to publish the workshop content files to this image registry.

 If you want to use the registry to store other images, you should tag your images with the registry host/port of `localhost:5001`, then push the image to the registry.

-If you want to pull images from the registry in deployments created in the Kubernetes cluster, you should use the registry host/port of `registry.default.svc.cluster.local` in the deployment resources created inside of the Kubernetes cluster.
-Within a workshop definition this can be referred to using the ``$(image_repository)`` variable reference.
+If you want to pull images from the registry in Kubernetes deployments created in the Kubernetes cluster, you can also use `localhost:5001` and it will be automatically mapped to the local image registry, with Kubernetes also trusting the local image registry.

+Should you need to pull images from the local image registry from inside of the cluster using tools such as `docker`, `imgpkg`, `oras` or `skopeo`, you will need to use the registry host/port of `registry.default.svc.cluster.local` instead.
+This also can be used for Kubernetes deployments as well.
+Whether you need to tell those tools to trust the image registry will depend on whether they automatically support use of HTTP for access when using `.local` addresses.

+Within a workshop definition the ``$(image_repository)`` variable reference will map to `registry.default.svc.cluster.local` and is the recommended way to refer to the local image registry.
+Workshop templates and the workshop publishing workflow are setup to use this variable rather than a hard coded reference.

 So that the same host name is used on the local machine as in the cluster, you could if you want create an entry in the `/etc/hosts` file of you local machine for `registry.default.svc.cluster.local` which maps to `127.0.0.1`.